 Float the styrofoam cup securely in the breeding tank.

-Make sure the tank has cycled completely and there is as much beneficial bacteria in the sponge filter as possible.
+Make sure the tank has cycled completely and there are as much beneficial bacteria in the Sponge Filter as possible.

 Note: Think ahead and have some baby brine ready to go for the hungry fry.
 Hikari first bites can also work well.